 Talk therapy built on the foundation of a warm, supportive relationship – in which you also feel comfortable being challenged – is the foundation for your growth.
 I have trained in both psychodynamic and CBT-style interventions.
-I have certifications in TF-CBT (trauma focused cognitive behavioral therapy), was a 2019-20 Fellow of the Contemporary Freudian Society, and have trained in or studied motivational interviewing, grief counseling, IFS (internal family systems), and more.
+I have certifications in TF-CBT (trauma focused cognitive behavioral therapy), was a 2019-20 Fellow of the Contemporary Freudian Society, have trained in and studied motivational interviewing, grief counseling, IFS (internal family systems), and am completing the Washington School of Psychiatry‘s two year intensive post-grad Clinical Program, with specialization in Couples therapy and an emphasis on object relations and existential approaches.

 EMDR, short for “eye movement desensitization and reprocessing”, has been cited the most effective intervention for single event trauma, and a powerful aid to overcoming complex trauma, such as dysfunctional relationship dynamics or negative self image rooted in childhood experiences.
-I receive ongoing advanced consultation in EMDR, and am part of the EMDR Disaster Relief Network working with front line medical workers during the pandemic, as well as other traumatic events.
+I am advanced certified in EMDR by EMDRIA, receive ongoing consultation in EMDR, and am part of the EMDR Disaster Relief Network working with front line medical workers during the pandemic, as well as other traumatic events.

 Mindfulness and yoga, along with other mind-body approaches, are considered by clinicians and researchers as the key to overcoming trauma.
 Indeed, most of us benefit from learning how to “unhook” from racing, critical thoughts and addition to devices and distractions.
 I help you train your attention and use your breath and body to return to vitality.
 I have studied extensively at Insight Meditation Society, and completed yoga teacher training through Yoga District.